yasir-shahzad/CS1238-24-Bit-ADC-Module/README.md

 ## Contributing 🤝

 We encourage contributions to this project!
-Feel free to submit pull requests with improvements, bug fixes, or additional features.
+Feel free to submit pull requests with improvements, bug fixes, or additional features..

 ## Thanks to all contributors ❤️